sciplelab/b2c-sales-report-converter/README.md

 # B2C Sales Report Converter

-This project is a Python Flask-based website where users can upload .csv files from Shopify to clean and map relevant columns to a .xlsx template file.
+This project is a Python Flask-based website where users can upload Shopify and Buyer Details .csv files to clean and map relevant columns to a ClearTax .xlsx template file.

 ## Setup
 1. Create a virtual environment using `python -m venv .venv`.